Decade of Centenaries County Donegal

 The Derry films feature Lady Lillian Spender on a tour along the newly-established border in June 1923.
 Lady Spender describes in her diaries events along the Border in places such as Clady and Pettigo.

-To view the Donegal films visit
+To view the Donegal films visit:

 Or https://www.facebook.com/Donegalcomuseum

-To view the Derry Films, beginning on Monday 23rd February, visit www.facebook.com/towermuseum/
+To view the Derry Films, visit www.facebook.com/towermuseum/

 The video pieces were produced by Dark Daughter Productions with videography by Oath Film Studio.
 Use of the Diaries of Lillian Spender is by courtesy of the Public Record Office of Northern Ireland.